omerdogan/olives4j-sql/README.md

 ###Overview

-JDBC is very powerful and flexible api, But it is also very low level and verbose.

 > Sometimes it seems like programmers will do everything to avoid SQL.
 > At the same time DSLs (Domain Specific Languages) are very popular.